saranjthilak/EC2-with-Variables-and-back-end-s3-using-terraform/README.md

-# EC2 with backend S3 using Terraform
+# EC2  backend S3 for storing remote state files

 A terraform module to set up remote state management with S3 backend for your account.
 It creates an AWS S3 bucket to store state files.